CloudCannon/rcc/README.md

 ## Requirements

-- A CloudCannon organisation with access to [publishing workflows](https://cloudcannon.com)
+- A CloudCannon organisation with access to [publishing workflows](https://cloudcannon.com/documentation/articles/what-is-a-publish-branch/)
 - A static site

 ## Why is this useful?

 A traditional easier-to-understand approach would be to maintain separate copies of each page for each language.
 This would mean creating a directory for each language, with content pages for each.
 This is sometimes referred to as split-by-directory.
 While it is easy to understand, and debug, it can become tedious to have to replicate any non-text changes across all the separate copies of your languages.

 This approach has you maintain one copy of a page.
 Inputs are generated for all the text content that is tagged for translation, meaning editors can focus on providing just the translations instead of replicating all changes made to a page.
-It basically separates your content and your layouts - a concept well established in the SSG (and CMS) world.
+You can think of it as separating your content and your layouts - a concept well established in the SSG (and CMS) world.
 You can change the layout and styling in one place, and have those changes reflected across all the languages you translate to.

 ## Getting started

 1. Create two sites using a staging -> production publishing workflow on CloudCannon, if you don't already have one.

-2. To your staging site:
+2. On your staging site:

     a.
 Add the env variable `SYNC_PATHS`, with the value `/rosey/`.

     b.
 If you have a Smartling account set up for automatic translations, add the env variable `DEV_USER_SECRET`.
 Add your Smartling API key as the value of `DEV_USER_SECRET`.

-3. To your production site, add the env variable `ROSEYPROD` with a value of `true`.
+3. On your production site, add the env variable `ROSEYPROD`, with a value of `true`.

 4. Copy the `rosey` and `rosey-connector` directories to your project.
 In your `rosey/config.yml` add at least one language code to the `locales` array, and add your staging cloudvent url to the `base_url` key.